clay-good/armorly/README.md

 # Armorly

-Block ads in AI chatbots.
+Block intrusive ads in AI chatbots.
 Stops sponsored content from ChatGPT, Grok, Perplexity, and all AI ad networks.

 ## Usage